CelestinBananas/ASTRON_APERTIF_DR1/docs/source/data_products.rst

 The presence of sub-bands with lower quality (i.e., a higher noise) manifests itself not by wings of extreme pixels but by a systematic change in the shape of the histogram through the addition of "shoulders" to the histogram (lower kurtosis).
 Trial and error showed that the presence of these features were best detected by comparing the rms width of the histogram with that at the level of 0.8 percent of the maximum of the histogram.
 We define the parameter  p0.8 or the ratio of this 0.8 percent width and the rms.

 We compared our "good", "bad" or "OK" rankings as determined by eye for the 14 observations with the corresponding fex and p0.8 values.
-This is illustrated in :numref:`flux_cmp_1` where we show the distribution of all cubes 2 in the  fex-p0.8 plane with the cubes which we inspected by eye color coded to indicate their quality ranking.
+This is illustrated in **REF** where we show the distribution of all cubes 2 in the  fex-p0.8 plane with the cubes which we inspected by eye color coded to indicate their quality ranking.

 "Good" cubes, i.e., those with no or very minor artefacts, were concentrated in a small part of parameter space obeying the following criteria: